NOVA-IMS-Innovation-and-Analytics-Lab/cluster-over-sampling/.github/PULL_REQUEST_TEMPLATE.md

 What kind of change does this Pull Request introduce?

+- [ ] feat: New feature implementation.
 - [ ] fix: Bug fix.
-- [ ] feat: New feature implementation.
-- [ ] build: Build system or external dependencies changes.
-- [ ] ci: CI configuration files and scripts changes.
-- [ ] docs: Documentation improvements.
+- [ ] docs: Documentation changes.
-- [ ] perf: Performance improvement.
+- [ ] style: Code style or format changes.
-- [ ] refactor: Code refactor.
+- [ ] refactor: Changes that are not features or bug fixes.
-- [ ] test: Test additions or corrections.
+- [ ] tests: Test additions or corrections.
+- [ ] chore: Maintenance code changes.
 - [ ] other

 ## Current behaviour